-- 'P' means that the use is permitted by the Scheme providing the use complies with the relevant development standards and the requirements of the Scheme; - 'D' means that the use is not permitted unless the local government has exercised its discretion by granting development approval; - 'A' means that the use is not permitted unless the local government has exercised its discretion by granting development approval after giving special notice in accordance with the provisions contained in Clause 64 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2; - 'X' means a use that is not permitted by the Scheme. - 3.3.3 A change in the use of land from one use to another is permitted if:

-- (a) the local government has exercised its discretion by granting development approval; - (b) the change is to a use which is designated with the symbol 'P' in the cross reference to that zone in the Zoning Table and the proposed use complies with all the relevant development standards and any requirements of the Scheme; - (c) the change is an extension of a use within the boundary of the lot which does not change the predominant use of the lot; or - (d) the change is to an incidental use that does not change the predominant use of the land.
+- 'P' means that the use is permitted by the Scheme providing the use complies with the relevant development standards and the requirements of the Scheme; - 'D' means that the use is not permitted unless the local government has exercised its discretion by granting Development Approval; - 'A' means that the use is not permitted unless the local government has exercised its discretion by granting Development Approval after giving special notice in accordance with the provisions contained in Clause 64 of the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2; - 'X' means a use that is not permitted by the Scheme. - 3.3.3.
+A change in the use of land from one use to another is permitted if: - a) the local government has exercised its discretion by granting Development Approval; - b) the change is to a use which is designated with the symbol 'P' in the cross reference to that zone in the Zoning Table and the proposed use complies with all the relevant development standards and any requirements of the Scheme; - c) the change is an extension of a use within the boundary of the lot which does not change the predominant use of the lot; or - d) the change is to an incidental use that does not change the predominant use of the land. - Note: 1.
+The Development Approval of the local government is required for the development of land in addition to any approval granted for the use of land.
+In normal circumstances one application is made for both the use and development of land.